-OAA also works closely with many other departments at Broad, including Human Resources, the Office of Communications, and the Office of Diversity, Education and Outreach, which provides and promotes K-12 resources and programming, as well as external efforts to increase diversity in science.
+OAA also works closely with many other departments at Broad, including Human Resources, the Office of Communications, and the Office for STEM Engagement and Inclusion (OSEI), which provides and promotes K-12 resources and programming, as well as external efforts to increase diversity in science.

 Register now for the fifth annual Next Generation in Biomedicine Symposium, happening Thursday, October 13.
 Twenty early career scientists will present their innovative research across a wide range of fields relevant to biomedicine.